ttrinh/react-inlinese/src/Readme.md

 </div>
 ```

 ### How about a button?
-And of course, I don't need the Edit Icon.
+And of course, No Edit Icon needed.
 ```jsx
 <p>
     <InlineEditable